FlowSpec: Continuous Pipelined Speculative Decoding for Efficient Distributed LLM Inference: Introduction

 \section{Introduction}

-Large language models (LLMs) have been widely adopted in intelligent applications in various domains such as education, finance, and Internet of Things (IoT).
-However, due to their massive size, LLM inference is commonly performed at the cloud, which can introduce significant response delay due to the long-distance transmission between users and centralized servers.
-Moreover, cloud-based inference often requires uploading sensitive user data, raising concerns of privacy leakage.
+Large language models (LLMs) have been widely adopted in various domains such as education, finance, and Internet of Things (IoT) \cite{minaee2024large}.
+However, due to their massive size, LLM inference is commonly performed at the cloud, which can introduce significant response delay due to the overload of servers during peak periods \cite{li2024llmsurvey}.
+Moreover, cloud-based inference often requires uploading sensitive user data, raising concerns of privacy leakage \cite{gill2025edgeaisurvey}.

-As a result, deploying LLM inference at the network edge has emerged a promising approach to mitigate transmission overhead and enhance data privacy \citep{gill2025edgeaisurvey}, particularly beneficial for industrial IoT and smart homes \citep{chang2021edgeaisurvey}.
-However, there are two main challenges.
-First, edge devices such as smartphones or embedded systems typically have limited memory (several GB), making it difficult to run advanced LLMs like LLaMA2 \citep{llama2} or Qwen2 \citep{qwen2} with tens of billions of parameters (e.g., a 7B model requires over 14GB memory in FP16 precision).
-Second, their computational capabilities of edge devices are often restricted to CPUs or low-memory GPUs, causing high inference latency.
-While model compression techniques like pruning \citep{movementpa} and quantization \citep{awq, smoothquant} have been explored, they often incur performance degradation.
-A promising alternative is \emph{distribute inference} \citep{galaxy, edgeshard}, which partitions an LLM across multiple devices to enable collaborative and parallel inference, overcoming memory constraints and reduce inference latency.
+In response to these limitations, deploying LLM inference at the network edge has emerged as a promising approach to achieve real-time response and enhance data privacy \cite{gill2025edgeaisurvey}, particularly for scenarios like industrial IoT and smart homes \cite{chang2021edgeaisurvey}.
+However, the deployment on edge devices faces two main challenges: (1) limited memory (e.g., several GBs) makes it difficult to run advanced LLMs (e.g., LLaMA2 \cite{llama2}, Qwen2 \cite{qwen2}) with billions of parameters, and (2) restricted computational capabilities cause high inference latency.
+While model compression techniques like pruning \cite{movementpa} and quantization \cite{awq, smoothquant} have been explored, they often incur performance degradation and require sophisticated adaptation.
+A promising alternative is distributed inference, which partitions an LLM across multiple devices to enable collaborative parallel inference, which has a potential to overcome memory constraints and reduce latency.